Tianyi Ge: Inheritance and development

-The Qianlong Emperor of the Qing dynasty visited Tianyi Ge, and ordered officials to draw schematics of Tianyi Ge's building plan and book cases as prototype to build several imperial libraries including Wenyuan Ge in the Forbidden City, and Wenjin Ge in the Chengde Mountain Resort to house the Siku Quanshu encyclopedia.
+The Qianlong Emperor of the Qing dynasty visited Tianyi Ge and instructed officials to create schematics of its building plans and bookcases as a prototype.
+These plans were then used to construct several imperial libraries, including Wenyuan Ge in the Forbidden City, and Wenjin Ge in the Chengde Mountain Resort, which would house the Complete Library of the Four Treasuries encyclopedia.

+Losses and modern restoration

-After the Second Opium War, the British took many books from the libraries collection of geography and history texts.
+After the Second Opium War (1856–1860), the British took many books from the library's collection of geography and history texts.
 These losses were followed by further thefts by local thieves.
 By 1940, the collection dwindled to less than 20,000 volumes.

 After the founding of the People's Republic of China, due to governmental effort and donations by private collectors, the collection recovered somewhat to about 30,000 volumes, mostly rare antique Ming dynasty printed and hand copied volumes.

 In 1982, Tianyi Ge was established by the Chinese authorities as a National Heritage Site.
 The Qin Family Drama Stage is also located in the complex.

-The walls were specially constructed to prevent fire.